Chapter 13 — Quiet Before the Ledger

 The leader's eyes narrowed.
 "Then what are you?
 What work justifies your life?
 Because if you are nothing, then nothing is what you'll fetch."

-I thought of Merlin tied outside, still too weak to rise.
+I thought of Merlin tied outside, still weak but breathing.
 I thought of the way they had bound us, not killed us, not looted us—because we were cargo, not corpses.

 So I smiled, because calm is a shield.
 "I'm useful.
-I can read people.
-I can make groups work together.
+I can read people the way you read ledgers.
+I can make groups work together when they shouldn't.
 Tell me what you want, and I'll find a way to make you more coin than selling me off."

 They laughed.
 But not all of them.
 The leader's mouth twitched, as if he weighed the claim.